Hilal-Almoqbali/RoseEngine/README.md

 Also this branch isn't updated go to dev to follow the progress.

 You can contribute if you want or report issues or discusse an idea or something else.

+Or if you have a better name for the engine hit me up ^^